David & Carolyn Crow

 Davy Crockett @ The Alamo

-From San Antonio it was back on the road to revisit our friends in Austin for a birthday dinner for one of them.
+From San Antonio it was back on the road to Austin to revisit our friends—this time for a birthday dinner for one of them.

-From Austin we headed North and caught up with horse friends on their ranch (Marystown’s Shetland & Miniature Horses) near Waco.
-It was great to reconnect with them and to see their beautiful horses (we did own a 50% share of one of their stallions that was imported into New Zealand).
+After Austin we headed north to catch up with horse friends on their ranch, Marystown’s Shetland & Miniature Horses, near Waco.
+It was wonderful to reconnect and to see their beautiful horses again (we’d previously owned a 50% share in one of their stallions, who was imported into New Zealand).

-They also took us to visit the Texas Rangers Museum in Waco, yes the museum includes a tribute to the Lone Ranger and Tonto, and to the Mammoth dig at the Waco Mammoth National Monument which was very interesting.
+They also took us to the Texas Ranger Hall of Fame and Museum in Waco (yes, including a nod to the Lone Ranger and Tonto), and to the mammoth dig at the Waco Mammoth National Monument, which was genuinely fascinating.

 Horse on the ranch